IC Student Employment Handbook

 -

 Students should be evaluated by their supervisors at the end of each semester or more frequently if requested or warranted.
 This keeps the open line of communication between the student and their supervisor so that the student can make sure they are making progress with their current position.
-Evaluations should be recorded and necessary records should be maintained by the student supervisor and made available to the student or to HR upon request.
+Evaluations should be recorded and necessary records should be maintained by the student supervisor and made available to the student, to the Student Employment Specialist and HR upon request.

 -